Chapter 4: Construction Details, Section 80: Fences

 During work operations, take the following steps:

-- Observe the placement of corner posts and pull posts to ensure they are placed at required locations and according to specified details.
-Also, ensure that the proper type and number of brace posts and diagonal wires are used.
+- Observe the placement of corner posts and pull posts to make sure they are placed at required locations and according to specified details.
+Also, verify that the proper type and number of brace posts and diagonal wires are used.
 The configuration of the brace posts depends on the distance between the corner post and the next corner, end, or pull post.

-- Inspect the fastening of wire or fabric to ensure the use of specified materials and methods.
+- Inspect the fastening of wire or fabric to verify the use of specified materials and methods.

-- Ensure fencing is snubbed or guyed at all grade depressions as specified.
+- Check that fencing is snubbed or guyed at all grade depressions as specified.

 Suggested levels of inspection for typical fence and gate work activities are:

-- Benchmark inspection of graded area prior to placing fence
+- Benchmark inspection of graded area before placing fence

 - Intermittent inspection during placement of fence posts